JetBrains/Qodana/topics/set-up-your-project.md

 {style="note"}

-If you plan to run the [Qodana Scan](github.md) GitHub action on a GitHub-hosted repository, you will need to authorize the `Qodana Cloud` GitHub App during the project setup.
-If you do not have access to the repository you intend to analyze, request the necessary access and wait for approval before proceeding.
+If you plan to run the [Qodana Scan](github.md) GitHub action on a GitHub-hosted repository, you will need to authorize the `%cloud%` GitHub App during the project setup.
+If you do not have access to the repository that you intend to analyze, request the necessary access and wait for approval before proceeding.
 In other cases, you will receive instructions and configuration snippets that will help you start %product% in your project.